ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ---

 >As of 2023-05-10, I have only used the NixOS for about 20 days, so there will inevitably be some mistakes and omissions in this article, please read it carefully.
-I will continue to try my best to repair and improve the content in the future, hope you like it, also eager to get any feedback~
+I will continue to try my best to repair and improve the content in the future, hope you like it, looking forward to any feedback~

 > The target NixOS version of this article is 22.11, and the Nix version is 2.15.0.
 In this environment, Nix Flakes is still an experimental feature.